Most frequent questions and answers

 Guests and employees may not come to the farm if they are displaying symptoms of illness or have come in contact with an ill person.

 We will have contact-free hand-washing stations available for employees and guests.
 Hand-washing training has always been a big part of our employee training and protocols.

-Contact-free purchasing through on-line ordering will be available, along with curb-side pickup.
+Contact-free purchasing through on-line ordering will be available, along with drive-thru pickup.

 Contact-free U-pick will be available through flat rate buckets.
 We will not allow any other packaging from home to be used to minimize staff and guest contact.

 Credit/debit cards are encouraged to allow for contact-free transactions.